Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Quantum zippers and conformal welding

 Using Theorem \ref{reversecoupling} alone, we do not yet have a definition of $\zcap_t$ for $t>0$ (the ``zipping up'' direction).
 However, we can construct a stationary process $(h^t, \eta^t)$, defined for all $t$, such that whenever $t<0$ and $s \in \R$ we have To construct this process, note that once we choose $(h^T,\eta^T)$ for some large fixed constant $T$ from $\Gamma^0$, the evolution rule \eqref{hst} determines $(h^t,\eta^t)$ for all $t<T$.
 (The fact that the unzipping maps preserve $\Gamma^0$ implies that for each fixed $t < T$, the pair $(h^t, \eta^t)$ also has the law of $\Gamma^0$.)
 Taking a limit as $T \to +\infty$ (using Kolmogorov's consistency theorem), we obtain a process defined for all $t \in \R$.
 Denote by $\Gamma$ the law of this process.
 We frequently write $h = h^0$ and $\eta = \eta^0$.

-For the remainder of Section \ref{s.zipper}, we will use $f_t$ to denote ``zipping down'' maps when $t < 0$ and ``zipping up'' maps when and when $t>0$.
+For the remainder of Section \ref{s.zipper}, we will use $f_t$ to denote ``zipping down'' maps when $t < 0$ and ``zipping up'' maps when $t>0$.
 Once Corollary \ref{stationaryzipping} is established, this will amount to defining $f_t$ for all $t \in \R$ (using the notation of Corollary \ref{stationaryzipping}) as

-(This contrasts with earlier notation, where we defined $f_t$ only for $t > 0$ and --- to highlight similarities --- used $f_t$ to describe both forward Loewner evolution in the AC-geometry context and reverse Loewner evolution in the Liouville quantum gravity context.)
+(We stress that this contrasts with earlier notation, where we defined $f_t$ only for $t > 0$ and --- to highlight similarities --- used $f_t$ to describe both forward Loewner evolution in the AC-geometry context and reverse Loewner evolution in the Liouville quantum gravity context.)
 However, using Theorem \ref{reversecoupling} alone, it is not a priori clear that $h$ determines the map $f^h_t$ in \eqref{e.ftalltimedef}.
 Even so, it {\em is} clear that these maps are determined by the process $(h^t, \eta^t)$ with the law $\Gamma$ constructed above, so for now we will define $f_t$ to be the maps determined by process $(h^t, \eta^t)$.

 Now compare \eqref{e.floewner} and \eqref{e.rloewner} and note that the Brownian motion corresponding to the forward Loewner evolution of an SLE segment $\eta_T$ (the restriction of a Brownian motion to an interval of time) is (up to additive constant) the time reversal of the Brownian motion corresponding to the reverse Loewner evolution $f_t$ for the same curve.
 Indeed, if we write $\widetilde B_t = B_{T-t}$ and $\widetilde f_t = f_{T-t}$, then \eqref{e.rloewner} holds for a general pair $B_t$ and $f_t$ (indexed by $t \in [0,T]$) precisely when \eqref{e.floewner} holds for $\widetilde B_t$ and $\widetilde f_t$.
-From the construction of $f_t$ above, we may define a standard Brownian motion $B_t$ for all times $t$ so that $B_0 = 0$ and $f_t$ satisfies \eqref{e.rloewner} for all time.
+The $f_t$ map is driven by a Brownian motion in the $t<0$ ``unzipping'' direction (since the curve that it unzips is an SLE curve) and from the definition of $f_t$ for general times (which involved starting at stationarity for some large $T$ and unzipping from there to get $f_t$ for $t<T$, taking the limit as $T \to \infty$) we see that we may define a standard Brownian motion $B_t$ for all times $t$ so that $B_0 = 0$ and $f_t$ satisfies \eqref{e.rloewner} for all time.
 (This is also to be expected from \eqref{e.ftalltimedef}, since once we show that $f^h_t$ is determined by $h$, we will expect that the forward flow $f^\eta_t$ and reverse flow $f^h_t$ are driven by Brownian motions, for $t \geq 0$, that are independent of one another.)